DEAL WITH DELLA

 DT 500 MAG: -… so the rave culture had come, bam!

 KRISTINA: –In 1999, I moved to Los Angeles and continued to be influenced by the creators and players of quality House music.
-I never was one for names or labels; I was purely involved in doing what I loved more than words can describe, dance.
+I never was one for names or labels; I was purely involved in doing what I loved more than words can describe: dance.
 Dancing to House music was, and still simply is, my reality, so the music effortlessly surrounds me and inspires me everywhere I go.
 I am lucky that way.

 DT 500 MAG: -What is the sound of DELLA?

 KRISTINA: – DELLA is my solo project with a strong focus on DJing.
 There are some ideas I would like to play around with in the studio, and I have been asked to do some vocal collaborations with people I really admire, so we will see what comes out of that.
 For the moment, though, I am focusing on DJing.
 This is my second love following dancing.
 I love playing records that make me want to dance, and I love getting people to dance to them with me.
-I don’t know how to categorize my sound as a style or into one music genre, but I play mostly House and Techno.
+I don’t know how to categorise my sound as a style or into one music genre, but I play mostly House and Techno.

 DT 500 MAG: -What is so special about House music?